Powerlearnproject/se-day1-assignment-Neriah333/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 Software engineering is using technology to solve real world problems.
-Importance of Software engineering in the technology industry -Software engineering is crucial for building and maintaining essential systems in today's world.
+Importance of Software engineering in the technology industry -Software engineering is crucial as it is a backbone at the modern world.
--It also provides the tools and methodologies to tackle complex challenges, from data analysis and artificial intelligence to cybersecurity and climate modeling.

 Identify and describe at least three key milestones in the evolution of software engineering.
 1960s - The Software Crisis